 A native of Caracas, Venezuela, Elias has a profound love for Latin American music and hopes to continue to bring attention to the rich and exciting music that comes from his homeland.
 Among several initiatives to this end in his orchestral and choral conducting roles, Salazar was also the lead trumpet player and vocalist for the Nashville Salsa Collective, an 8-piece Latin band, from 2014 to 2016.

-creating opportunities for living composers to hear their orchestral projects as well as to receive critical feedback from the ensembles he directs.
+Elias regularly seeks to collaborate with composers.
+He has commissioned dozens of new works over the past 15 years and continues to look for opportunities to advance music.
+As a composer himself, Elias is passionate about creating opportunities for living composers to hear their orchestral projects as well as to receive critical feedback from the ensembles he directs.
 He has collaborated with composers such as Benjamin Chakoian Jones, Deen Entsminger, Jim Aveni, Michael Quintana, Patrick Dunnevant, Ian Good, and many more.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.